 Asquare Kota Kinabalu is the first creative container night food market in Kota Kinabalu and there are over 60 types of foods to choose from independent food stalls.
 Open daily from 5pm to 11pm.
 Asquare provides a one-stop food street in Kota Kinabalu City Center.

 Opening hours: 5pm to 11pm

 Yee Fung Laksa

-Yee Fung Laksa is one of the most popular coffee shop in Kota Kinabalu City Center and the shop is alway full packed with tourists and locals.
-They serve laksa, beef noodle, and claypot chicken rice.
+Yee Fung Laksa is one of the most popular coffee shops in Kota Kinabalu City Center and the shop is always full packed with tourists and locals.
+They serve laksa, beef noodle, and clay pot chicken rice.